 These variables are used to assign each individual or another unit of observation to a particular group or nominal category based on some qualitative property.
 Generally, each of the potential values of a categorical variable is said to be as a level.
 The probability distribution linked with a random categorical variable is known as categorical distribution.

 - Categorical data or Qualitative data consist of categorical values or variables, where the data are represented in labelled or given a name.
-Such as breed of a dog, colour of the car, etc.
+Such as the breed of a dog, colour of the car, and so on

 Register with BYJU’S – The Learning App for more such information on statistical data types and also watch other maths-related articles.